Ragdoll Cat Breed Profile

 Content continues after advertisements

-Ragdoll Video
+Ragdoll video

 The Ragdoll's history is brimming with myths and half-truths, but it is known that they were first bred in the early 1960s by Ann Baker in California, USA.
 Ann mated white Angora-like Josephine with the cat's sons by different sires, Birman-like Daddy Warbucks and Persian-like Blackie.
 Daddy Warbucks later mated with the daughters of these pairings, Buckwheat and Fugianna, and the Ragdoll breed began.